ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d2 - Deployment m3.md

 <!--

-- Time: 6-8h +
+- Time: 4h

 - Make sure we do that 3 DAYS BEFORE final presentation,

 - Previos day:
   - it is important that we are all present (otherwise you'll need to do with recording)
-  - ask students to prepare passwords for Heroku & Mongo Atlas
+  - ask students to prepare passwords for Adaptable.io & Mongo Atlas

 - Start in the morning